conduktor/conduktor-docs/docs/guides/conduktor-concepts/logical-topics.md

 ![Topic Concentration](/guides/concentrated-topic.png)

-We now have two concentrated topics (`concentrated.topicA` & `concentrated.topicB`) with partition counts of 3 and 4 respectively, mapped to a single physical topic (`physical.topic`) with three partitions.
+We now have two concentrated topics (`concentrated.topicA` and `concentrated.topicB`) with partition counts of 3 and 4 respectively, mapped to a single physical topic (`physical.topic`) with three partitions.

 To ensure that consumers don't consume messages from other partitions or from other concentrated topics, we store the concentrated partition and the concentrated topic name in the record headers.
 Gateway will automatically filter the messages that should be returned to the consumer.